-- Inform instructors immediately; do NOT try to hide the injury - Wash the injured area with soap and water - Render first aid as necessary (for serious injury dial 911) - Fill out the UNH Department of Nursing Accident/Incident report form as outlined in the UNH Department of Nursing Student Handbook section IX.
+- Inform instructors immediately; do NOT try to hide the injury - Wash the injured area with soap and water - Render first aid as necessary (for serious injury dial 911) - Fill out the UNH Department of Nursing Unusual Occurrence report form as outlined in the UNH Department of Nursing Student Handbook section IX.

-Any student with a dirty needle stick injury will be sent directly to Health Services per UNH policy and an incident report must be completed with 24 hours.
-As with any invasive procedure, a CLEAN needle stick may result in complications.
+Any student with a contaminated needle stick injury will be sent directly to Health Services per UNH policy and an incident report must be completed with 24 hours.
+As with any invasive procedure, a clean or contaminated needle stick may result in complications.
 The following are potential consequences: tenderness, minor bleeding and/or bruising at the puncture site, and infection.

-Any injury or accident obtained in the NSL requires an incident report to be completed by the attending faculty member and student within 24 hours to the NSL coordinator.
+Any injury or accident obtained in the NSL requires an Unusual Occurrence Report to be completed by the attending faculty member and student within 24 hours to the NSL coordinator.